 What is the Nature Prescription?

-The nature prescription changes lives.
-Now, more than ever, natural spaces are the place to be.
-Research is revealing that time immersed outside can boost our immune system, alter mental states, and increase our overall health.
-What’s more, outside we are able to find perspective and connect with a sense of awe, creating space for more experiential-based feelings, quieting the thinking mind.
+The nature prescription is a powerful solution for mental health and addiction challenges.
+Now, more than ever, natural spaces offer a respite from a tech-saturated world.
+Research shows that time outside can boost immune system function, positively influence mental state, and increase our overall health.
+What’s more, outside we are often able to detach from daily trappings and find perspective.
+We connect with a sense of awe, creating space for more experiential-based processes, quieting the thinking mind.

 The Research on Nature & Mental Health

-Studies reveal what we’ve long known intuitively—that regular, consistent time spent in nature is powerful for our well-being.
-And this goes far beyond simply uplifting our mood.
-Also, the outdoors can directly impact physical health and balance stress levels, ameliorate anxiety, and boost our immune system.
-Consequently, at a time when we’re spending more time inside than ever before, adventures in nature are curative and necessary.
+Studies reveal what we’ve long known intuitively—that regular, consistent time spent in nature is powerful for well-being.
+And this goes far beyond simply uplifting mood.
+Also, the outdoors can directly impact physical health and balance stress levels, ameliorate anxiety, and improve cognitive function.
+The research also states that we spend a significant amount of time indoors, upwards of 90% according to the data.
+Consequently, at a time when we’re inside, more than ever before, adventures in nature are curative.

 “The fact that doctors are prescribing time outside is important.
 Nature is our essence, and our essence is to thrive,” says Tim Walsh, founder of Adventure Recovery.
 “The impact of our time in nature is immeasurable and permeates all levels of our well-being.
 Time outside is not just a nice idea; it’s a necessity.”